crhntr/muxt/docs/call_results.md

 # Method Result Field Sets

 It's kinda similar to template functions.
-You *should* just return one struct value (including maybe one or more error fields).
-However, you can also return a value and an error or a boolean.
+You can also return a value and an error or an "ok" boolean.

 The following would be acceptable result sets.